IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 * **Week 4:** Simple machine translation + locality-sensitive hashing for faster nearest-neighbor search.

 The course prepares you to build foundational NLP systems and understand the core concepts behind modern applications.

+## Week 1 Overview: Logistic Regression for Sentiment Analysis

+This week introduces **logistic regression**, a foundational supervised learning method widely used in NLP due to its simplicity, fast training, and strong baseline performance.

+The main task you'll work on is **sentiment analysis of tweets**:

+* Positive tweets are labeled **1**
+* Negative tweets are labeled **0**

+### Key Steps in Supervised Learning

+1. **Inputs (X)** and **labels (Y)** form your training data.
+2. A **prediction function** uses parameters to map features to predicted labels **Ŷ**.
+3. A **cost function** measures the difference between predictions and true labels.
+4. Parameters are updated repeatedly to minimize this cost.

+### Workflow for Logistic Regression in Sentiment Analysis

+1. **Process raw tweets** to extract meaningful features.
+2. **Train the logistic regression classifier**, minimizing the cost function.
+3. **Use the trained model** to classify new tweets as positive or negative.

+You now understand the overall process: extract features → train model → make predictions.
+The next video will dive into how to extract features from text.